 - The original series concluded with #9 in which Carpenter’s ‘Eskimo’ was the only contribution.
 Explorations would start up again in the 1960s, but as a part of the UT Varsity magazine, not as a free-standing publication. ↩

-- McLuhan: “it is society that is THE LONELY CROWD.”
-McLuhan’s use of masculine pronouns in regard to human beings in general is retained here because of its implication of his own situation. ↩
+- McLuhan’s use of masculine pronouns in regard to human beings in general (“the solitary quester with his inner direction and self-appointed goals”) is retained here because of its implication of his own situation.
+His use of ‘you’ has the same effect. ↩

 - Compare Heidegger from a few years earlier in ‘Die Sprache im Gedicht’: “Alles, was lebt, ist schmerzlich.”
-Everything that lives is painful. ↩
+Everything that lives is in pain. ↩

 - ‘Bathroom Baritone and Wide Open Spaces’. ↩

-- Somehow beyond it either positively and negatively: positively, because humans were the new gods of the universe and didn’t need to consider it; negatively, because the fate of humans was so “absurd” that no resolution were possible for them. ↩
+- Somehow beyond it either positively and negatively: positively, because humans considered themselves to be the new gods of the universe and didn’t need to consider it; negatively, because the fate of humans was so “absurd” that no resolution were possible for them. ↩

 - Eliot, Four Quartets (Burnt Norton): “And the end and the beginning were always there/Before the beginning and after the end./And all is always now.”
 The cross had functioned as the sign of this fallen situation of human beings for almost two millennia.
-But now we had left it behind us, as well, as we raced ‘ahead’ on the lineal freeway of progress. ↩
+But now we had left it behind us as we raced ‘ahead’ on the lineal freeway of progress. ↩